 My Dog Has Diarrhea But Acts Fine – What Does That Mean?

-Many dogs will continue to act normally even while they’re experiencing diarrhea.
+Many dogs will continue to act normally even while they’re experiencing loose stool.
 While this doesn’t guarantee that your dog isn’t suffering from a serious illness, it is usually a good sign.

 But if she seems fine, just follow the advice discussed below to help put an end to the problem.